-As a child, I saw the world differently.
-Shadows weren’t only the absence of light; they were colors without names, shapes without edges, presences without definition.
-I would stare at them, feeling a quiet resonance I couldn’t explain.
-When I tried, the world told me I was wrong, different, alone.
-This work reconsiders that childhood way of seeing—transforming shadow into presence, possibility, and acceptance.
+As a child, I saw shadows differently.
+They were not only the absence of light, but colors without names, shapes without edges, presences without definition.
+I would stare at them, feeling something I could not yet explain.

 Image description: